Contact Kathryn Leo-Nyquist, Education Program Director

 As part of the curriculum you'll develop, implement and evaluate a project to make a difference in a local educational or youth-serving organization.
 You'll also have the option to work with English Language Learners (ELLs) to gain valuable new perspectives that will strengthen your abilities as a teacher.

 The curriculum is designed to support a semester of optional international study.
 You can choose to take your international study at our campus in Montreal, Canada, or in Dublin, Ireland, where you will have the opportunity to intern in Irish classrooms.
 Or study virtually anywhere in the world through one of our Global Partners or third-party programs, such as Auckland, New Zealand and Buenos Aires, Argentina.
 Learn more about study abroad options.

-You will graduate eligible for dual endorsement in Vermont, a licensure acknowledged by most states and includes two concentrations: Middle School English Language Arts and Middle School Social Studies.
+You will graduate eligible for Vermont licensure endorsement in both Middle School English Language Arts and Middle School Social Studies.
 To be eligible for dual endorsement in Middle School English Language Arts, you'll focus on literature, writing and drama courses.
 For Middle School Social Studies, you'll focus on history, geography, economics and government.
 You will have the flexibility to teach English Language Arts and social studies in grades 5 through 9.